 Before arriving to the United States, keep in mind that you will need money to help you obtain housing, food and other necessities prior to receiving your first paycheck.
 Postdoctoral scholars are paid on the same schedule as all others, and there may be a delay in getting your paycheck depending on when you arrive in the U.S. and how quickly your paperwork is processed.
 Do not hesitate to talk with your PI or the departmental administrative assistant about arrangements for picking you up from the airport once you arrive in the U.S., what you need to do or bring with you to make your transition to the States easier, and any additional questions or concerns you may have.2014 NC Individual Income Tax Instructions for Non-Resident Aliens (NRA)

-The Office of International Affairs - Student Services and the Office of Postdoctoral Affairs provide administrative, advising, and programming needs for the international students, staff and faculty at East Carolina University.
+The Office of Global Affairs and the Office of Postdoctoral Affairs provide administrative, advising, and programming needs for the international students, staff and faculty at East Carolina University.
 The OIS and OPA websites offer a wealth of information for international Postdocs, such as guidance on what to do when you first arrive in the United States, for off-campus housing, and how to obtain a driver’s license and a Social Security number.

-For any issues or assistance with J-1 Exchange Visitors, please contact the J1 responsible officer, Ms. Julie Williams (firstname.lastname@example.org), in the Office of Global Affairs.
+For any issues or assistance with J-1 Exchange Visitors, please contact the J1 responsible officer, Julie Williams (firstname.lastname@example.org), at (252) 325-1938, in the Office of Global Affairs.

 For any issues or assistance with F1 post-completion OPT for postdoctoral scholars, please contact the institution which originally sponsored the scholar as a graduate student.

 All J-1, TN, H-1B, and Permanent Resident petitions are filed with the United States Citizenship and Immigration Services on behalf of the University.
 Both offices assure that the university is in compliance with all Federal laws and regulations governing immigration for all foreign faculty, staff, and visitors.